 Real Property Assessments

 Real property is assessed at 60% of the estimated market value as of July 1st of each year.
 All real property, whether subject to property taxes or not, is listed and valued in the land book of the Assessor’s Office.
 All persons owning or controlling real or personal property who are subject to taxation are asked to update property information between July 1st and October 1st of each year.
 Each county assessor follows a 3 year plan to visit all real property in their jurisdiction at least once every three years for the purpose of establishing fair market value and anytime modifications are made to the property (WV Code §11-1C-7).

 Any person, business or other type of real or personal property owner subject to property tax must inform the Assessor’s Office if any building or structure is erected, added to, enlarged, moved, demolished or altered in any way that could improve the property value by more than $1,000.
-This notification must be given within sixty days after the completion of such improvements (WV Code §11-3-3a).
+This notification must be given within sixty days of commencement of such improvements (WV Code §11-3-3a).
 If a building permit was obtained, the building permit is considered notification.

 Notification of Increase

 The Assessor must notify all owners of real property if the assessed value is increased by 10% and $1000 (in taxes) or more over the prior assessment.
 The notice must be sent by mail at least 15 days prior to the first meeting of the Board of Review and Equalization (WV Code §11-3-2a).

 Personal property, such as vehicles, boats and trailers are subject to property taxation in West Virginia unless specifically exempted by law.
 Dogs, sheep and goats are also taxed under personal property.
 Property is appraised as of July 1st of each year.
 All persons owning or controlling real or personal property subject to property taxes are required to make a return to the assessor (WV Code §11-3-2).